Steer clear of financial potholes when you buy a car.

 That might be easier said than done if you already have your eye on a shiny new vehicle.
 But you could pay a price if you don’t know how long a car should be financed.

-The average price of a new vehicle has climbed to nearly $36,500, a stretch for most shoppers, while SUVs and trucks – which are attracting much of the current buyer interest – generally cost even more.
-Used vehicles, too, have climbed to an average price of nearly $21,000.
+The average price of a new vehicle has climbed to more than $38,000, a stretch for most shoppers, while SUVs and trucks – which are attracting much of the current buyer interest – generally cost even more.
+Used vehicles, too, have climbed to an average price of around $21,000.

-Shoppers are borrowing an average of more than $32,000 for a new vehicle and about $20,000 for a preowned vehicle, according to a recent report by Experian.
+Shoppers are borrowing an average of more than $32,000 for a new vehicle and about $18,500 for a preowned vehicle, based on data from Experian, Edmunds, LendingTree and other sources.

 But if you need to finance a vehicle for six or seven years – 72 to 84 months (or more) – there’s a good chance you really can’t afford it, based on research by the Consumer Financial Protection Bureau (CFPB), even though vehicles generally are lasting longer than ever before.

-What’s more, the average length of a finance contract earlier this year reached 69 months, which means a lot of buyers may be in the same boat, borrowing more money than they can afford.
+What’s more, the average length of a finance contract has reached 69 months for a new car, which means a lot of buyers may be in the same boat, borrowing more money than they can afford.

 Three signs of trouble